-How the Help to Buy Equity Loan works:
+How the new Help to Buy Equity Loan works:

-The current Help to Buy Equity Loan scheme qualifies those who are eligible to buy a newly built home, worth up to £600,000, with just a 5% deposit.
-The Government then supplements this by loaning you up to 20% of the purchase price, giving you a potential deposit totalling 25%.
-You can then apply for a mortgage of 75%* to make up the full purchase price of the property.
+The Help to Buy Equity Loan scheme qualifies those who are eligible to buy a newly built home with just a 5% deposit.
+The Government then supplements this by loaning you up to 20% of the purchase price (or 40% in London).
+You can then apply for a mortgage to make up the full purchase price of the property.

 Repaying the Help to Buy loan: